The calculator

 3+ measures unlocks the Whole Home Efficiency Bonus (25% on top of standard rebates).

-Pairs insulation + air sealing with a heat pump install for the $600 Combo Bonus (may sunset April-June 2026).
+Pairs insulation + air sealing with a heat pump install for the $600 Combo Bonus (heat pump installed and invoiced by Dec.
+31, 2026).

 How this works